andrewemery/recast/README.md

 Recast uses annotation processing to generate Kotlin code that can be consumed within your iOS project.

-The sample below shows how Recast can be integrated into a multiplatform project:
+The sample below shows how Recast can be integrated into a Multiplatform project:
 1. The iOS source set is updated to include the generated code from the annotation processor.
 2. Tasks that build iOS artifacts are updated to ensure the annotation processor is run beforehand.